Progesterone only pills (mini pill)

 Keep taking the mini pill as normal during this time.

-What to do if you forget to take a mini pill
+Missed mini pill: what to do if you forget to take it?

 If you forget to take a mini pill, take the missed pill as soon as you remember.
-This might mean taking 2 pills in the same day.
+This might mean taking 2 pills on the same day.

 You’ll need to check what type of mini pill you are taking.
 Most mini pills can be taken within the same 12 hours each day, such as desogestrel pills Cerelle, Cerazette, Lovima and Hana.
 Noriday or Norgeston need to be taken within the same 3 hour window each day.

-In most cases, you can buy the mini pill through getting a private prescription.
+You can buy the mini pill in the UK by getting a private prescription.
 This applies to online doctor services, such as ZAVA.
-These mini pills are prescription only medications (POM).
+Most mini pills are prescription-only medications (POM).

-You can also buy certain brands of the mini pill over the counter at your local pharmacy or online through ZAVA.
-Lovima and Hana are brands of desogestrel mini pills that are pharmacy only medicines.
+You can also buy certain brands of mini pill over-the-counter at your local pharmacy or online through ZAVA.
+Lovima and Hana are brands of desogestrel mini pills that are pharmacy-only medicines.
 This means a pharmacist will need to ask you a few questions before you can buy the pill.

 • the General Medical Council (GMC)